Orchard Real Estate Review: A Good Way to Buy and Sell?

 Orchard may offer a convenient selling and buying process with interest-free loans upfront, but you pay for the convenience on the backend.

-The company’s brokerage fees are the same as you might pay at most major real estate brokerages, but the Move First program adds a minimum of 1.9% extra when your home sells, depending on the provider.
-According to the company's website, you can also expect to pay around 1% in closing costs, which is standard with most real estate transactions.[4]
+The company’s brokerage fees are the same as you might pay at most major real estate brokerages, but the Move First program adds 1.9–2.4% extra when your home sells, depending on the provider.
+If your home doesn't sell within a 120 day window, extension fees kick in — an additional 1.2% for 60 days or 2–2.5% for 90 days.
+In addition to Orchard's fees, you can also expect to pay standard closing costs, such as title and escrow fees.[4]

 These fees align with other buy-before-you-sell programs that offer similar pre-purchase loans.
 However, other programs give you the freedom to choose your own agent, which you can help you save on realtor fees.